14 Jun Loading a Horse on a Trailer: Simple Step By Step Guide

 Let Them Rest From Work in the Trailer

-Since the training method I use focuses on teaching the horse that refusing to get on the trailer means work, I want to emphasize that getting on the trailer means rest and a job well done.
+You want your horse to think of getting on the horse trailer in a positive light.
+This means you should want to emphasize that getting on the trailer means rest and a job well done.
 Once the horse is on the trailer, I’m going to give them all the praise I can and let the horse know that it’s doing good.

 Let Them See That Being on the Trailer is a Good Time